 Will Turing allow me to retake a test if I fail?

-Yes, Turing allows remote developers to retake the test if they fail to clear it.
-Developers can retake a test 3 months after their unsuccessful attempt.
-In this 3 month period, developers can practice the relevant skills and sharpen up their technical knowledge.
-While retaking the test, developers are only required to repeat the last step where they failed.
+Yes, Turing allows remote talents to retake the test if they fail to clear it.
+Talents can retake the tests after the cool-off period (45 days for the Automated Coding Challenge, and 90 days for the other tests after their unsuccessful attempt).
+During the cool-off period, talents can practice the relevant skills and sharpen up their technical knowledge.
+While retaking the test, talents are only required to repeat the last step where they failed.

 Please reach out to [email protected] if the test doesn't reset automatically.